alphagov/gds-way/logging.md

 If you are using Amazon Web Services, CloudWatch can run rudimentary queries on older logs which may be good enough.

+# Shipping logs

+When implementing your mechanism to ship logs to your stores, here are some questions to ask:

+  * How do I ensure my logs get to both my short-term and long-term stores?
+  * What happens if one of these stores is temporarily unavailable?
+    What happens when it comes back online?

+The [beats][] tools will detect periods of unavailability.
+They will remember how much they have sent and continue where they left off.

+One pattern is to have one process to ship logs to your long-term archive, and a second process to fill the short-term query tool from the long-term archive.
+This way you can have confidence that everything has been correctly archived.

 # Retention periods

 This section recommends some sensible default choices for retention